ludiosarchive/Minerva/README.md

 Minerva
 =======

-Minerva is a robust open source Comet server and client.
+Minerva is a robust Comet server and client.
 You can use it to build web applications that need a socket-like abstraction.
 Its server is built on top of Twisted.
 The JavaScript client uses Closure Library.

+Some uses for Minerva: chat applications, games, real-time collaboration, dashboards, monitoring systems.

 Read more: http://ludios.org/minerva/